- Uptime: 99.96%

 To say that this price is high would be a gross understatement.
 It is outright insane and borderline immoral.
 I was shocked to see how few iPage reviews submitted by users don’t mention this fact at all.

-By requesting such high fee, iPage essentially keeps your files hostage.
+By requesting such a high fee, iPage essentially keeps your files hostage.

 iPage migrates sites from other hosting providers.
 However, again, the price is quite scary because $150 per site is a whole lot.

 The thing is that if you want to move your site manually from another hosting provider that uses, say, cPanel, you might find it technically challenging. iPage uses vDeck Control Panel.
 Visually, its design may resemble cPanel, but the backend is not the same, which makes any transfer a tough proposition.

-Of course, for $150 you can get things set up without much of hassle.
+Of course, for $150 you can get things set up without much hassle.

 You must be wondering by now “How much does iPage really cost?”